Accessibility Tips A collection of tips, guidance, advice and practical suggestions in developing accessible websites

 There's just no positive accessibility benefit to using a title attribute to duplicate existing content.
 The title attribute. when it offers no extra value, hinders more than it helps.

-Comments on “Avoiding redundant title attributes”
+9 Responses to “Avoiding redundant title attributes”

 1. Great post!